glassdb/webEditionHome/docs/upgrade/upgradeToGemStone3.2.md

    The example file
    *$WE_HOME/bin/upgrade/bootstrapConfigurationOfGLASS1.0-beta.9.1.tpz* will work unless you are using a later version of GLASS.

+   See the
-See the [Execute *bootstrap-globals* topaz file](#4-execute-bootstrap-globals-topaz-file) section for details.
+   [Execute *bootstrap-globals* topaz file](#4-execute-bootstrap-globals-topaz-file) section of this document for more details.

 3. Install your own application code, which may need to be different for GemStone 3.2.